slipways-game/docs/home.md

 !> This documentation is a work in progress.
-It will get fleshed out more over the next few days, so many things are missing for now.
+It will get fleshed out more over time - thanks for your patience!

 # Using mods